 Our lab uses detailed analyses of animal behavior to investigate basic behavioral and cognitive processes and their implication in behavioral dysregulation.
 Common focuses of this research include timing, learning, decision-making, and impulsivity.
 The BBP lab relies on the collection of high-resolution operant behavioral data, the development of mathematical models of learning and behavior, and on the design of novel behavioral paradigms for use in animal models.

-Structure and Neurobiology of Interval Timing.
-Our lab uses computational models of real-time behavior to analytically dissociate changes in learning and motivation in temporally- controlled behavior.
+Structure and neurobiology of interval timing.
+We use computational models of real-time behavior to analytically dissociate changes in learning and motivation in temporally controlled behavior.
 The neural basis of interval timing remains elusive.
 Although there are established relationships between a diverse range of brain structures and interval timing capacity, a robust circuit-level account of interval timing has yet to be established.
 By combining microstructural analysis of behavioral timing paradigms with pharmacological treatments, lesion studies, and subsequent computational modeling of neural and behavioral measures, our lab is working to investigate the role of the hippocampus and prefrontal cortex in timing.

 Principal Investigator & Lab Director